rubens-schmitz/shop/README.md

 Install NodeJS https://nodejs.org/en/

+In the client directory, issue the following command

+npm i

 ## Build and Run

 To build and run the project, from the root project's folder, issue the following Go command